titotarek/eagle-eye-newWork/README.md

 ## REST API application Eagle Eye NetWork

-The goal of this Api is to Authenticate the user to view the cameras from authentication verification by token
+ The goal of this Api is to Authenticate the user to view the cameras from authentication verification by refresh_token

-The entire application is contained within the `app.Vue` file.
+ a refresh_token can be requested to prevent the user from logging in again

+ After login, the user is redirected to the redirect_uri  to display all the cameras

 ## Install